Get

 Suitable for: Medium to large breeds

 The Vetoquinol Enzandent Dual-Ended Toothbrush features both a large head and a small head, making it ideal for those hard-to-reach areas.
 The heads are ergonomically angled to make brushing even easier, with gentle yet effective bristles that are ideal for more sensitive pooches.
-It has a long handle that can reach all the way to the back of even large dogs’ mouths, with triangular heads that cover a large area and make brushing faster.
+It has a long handle that can reach the back of even large dogs’ mouths, with triangular heads that cover a large area and make brushing faster.

 This toothbrush is not ideal for smaller dogs, as even the small head may be too large.
 Also, several customers report that the bristles fall out easily, even after only one or two brushes.